Dr. Karen Taylor

 One of the cornerstones of the Jacobs School of Music’s respected pre-college division, the Young Pianists has been providing high-quality piano and theory instruction to students from Monroe Co. and South Central Indiana since 1986.
 We are an open enrollment program: we admit all students age 5 through high school who want to learn piano or improve their playing.*

 *Admission contingent on teacher availability

-We have openings for beginners and transfer students for the Fall Semester.
+We have openings for beginners and transfer students for the Spring Semester.
 Auditions are not required to participate, but transfer students enrolling for the first time may be asked to have a placement interview.

 The Young Pianists Program has two distinct and complementary missions: to prepare the most talented and accomplished young pianists for future conservatory-level study, and to nurture the creative and instrumental abilities of our many students who want to play just for the love of it.
 Our faculty teaches each type with equal enthusiasm, expertise and caring, and strives to deepen the understanding and passion of each for our marvelous musical art.

 The Young Pianists affords gifted children and ‘teens with career ambitions the rigorous instrumental and conceptual foundations a pre-professional needs to pursue piano performance in college and beyond.
 These young instrumentalists immerse themselves in music and are deeply committed to their piano studies.
 They devote substantial time to practice, perform often in recitals or master class, and enter regional and national competitions.
 Every year talented and dedicated graduates of the Young Pianists Program and the Summer Piano Academy go on to study at the Jacobs School of Music and other prestigious institutions.